IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    For purposes of this exercise, you don't have to use the ones indicated here.
 However, the footprints you assign for each symbol must be valid.
+   For example, you can't select an LED footprint that has 3 pins for the utilized schematic symbol, which only has 2 pins.

    .. image:: led-sensor-footprints.png